UUVControl/bluerov2/README.md

 # BlueROV2 ROS Simulation

 Attention!
-It's not finished, it's in development
+It's in development

 This repository contains the robot description and necessary launch files to simulate the BlueROV2 (unmanned underwater vehicle) on [Unmanned Underwater Vehicle Simulator (UUV Simulator)](https://github.com/uuvsimulator/uuv_simulator).
-Additional it's possible run BlueROV2 in SITL using [mavros](http://wiki.ros.org/mavros), joystick interaction and video streaming capture with opencv based on [bluerov_playground](https://github.com/patrickelectric/bluerov_ros_playground) package from BlueRobotics.
+Additional it's possible run BlueROV2 in SITL using [mavros](http://wiki.ros.org/mavros), joystick interaction and video streaming capture with opencv based on [bluerov_ros_playground](https://github.com/patrickelectric/bluerov_ros_playground) package from BlueRobotics.

 This work is in development at [Ingeniarius, Lda.](http://ingeniarius.pt/) and [Instituite of Systems and Robotics University of Coimbra](https://www.isr.uc.pt/) within the scope of MS thesis "Localization of an unmanned underwater vehicle using multiple water surface robots, multilateration, and sensor data fusion".

 <p align="center">
   <img src="doc/imgs/bluerov2_uuv_simulator.png">
 </p>

 ## Requirements